Eva Galler: Biography

 Although they were afraid to help her longer for fear of being caught, one of the women had a young daughter who had recently died.
 She was given a passport with the name "Katarina".
 She remembered that nobody helped her much after that and she had to survive on her own.

-Galler eventually ended up in Sudetenland, on the German-Czechoslovakian border, and worked on a farm throughout the rest of the war.
+Galler eventually ended up in Sudetenland, on the German-Czechoslovak border, and worked on a farm throughout the rest of the war.
 While still working as a slave labourer, she was reunited with her sweetheart, Henry Galler, whom she had known before the war began.
 His own journey of survival in Siberia and later, as a soldier in the Polish division of the Russian army, led him to miraculously find Eva and to smuggle her out of Germany to safety in Sweden.
 After the war was over, Eva and Henry returned to Poland and found that out of the 3,000 Jewish people who lived in Oleszyce at the beginning of World War II, only 12 had survived the war.

 Eva and Henry wed in Stockholm in 1946 and lived there for 8 years.
 At first they lived in poverty, off of a dishwashers' salary, but eventually Henry went to school and was eventually hired as a foreman in a clothing factory.
 During this time, Galler made blouses in the same factory.
 After three years in Sweden, their first child was born.

 In 1956, the couple emigrated to the United States, living in New York City for seven years, and then settling in New Orleans.
 Galler had 3 daughters and 8 grandchildren.

 In 1985, Galler graduated with a Bachelor of Arts degree from the University of New Orleans.
 She said in an interview that at first she did not want to talk about the war, but eventually she and Henry saw the necessity of educating others about their histories and the lessons they learned as teenage survivors of World War II.